textninja/dtc0002/README.md

 # dtc0002

-This is a continuation of yesterday's challenge, which is to deploy Django to K8s.
+This is a continuation of yesterday's challenge, which was to deploy Django to K8s.
+I'm starting with a dockerized version of Django.
+Now I need to write the Kubernetes resource files.

 To run locally, modify `example.env` as needed and rename it to `.env`.
 Then run `docker-compose up`.